The Regents (Canadian band): Background

 The formation of the group came about as a result of Steve Kennedy talking to Peter Groschel in the late 1950s.
 Kennedy was working for Bache and Co., where part of his job involved answering phone calls from Peter Groschel who worked in the stock brokerage business.
 Groshel would call Kennedy at Bache and Co. when there were international buy-and-sell orders.
-During the course of talking to each other over a period of time, and discovering Kennedy played saxophone A band was formed and Kennedy came in.
+During the course of talking to each other over a period of time, and discovering Kennedy played saxophone, a band was formed, and Kennedy came in.
 The line up consisted of Brian Massey on bass, Tommy Goodings on guitar, Kennedy on saxophone and Groschel on drums.
-Some time later singer Kay Taylor came in to front the band.
+Sometime later singer Kay Taylor came in to front the band.

-At some stage, they were invited by an man called Al Steiner for their group The Regents to be the house band for the Blue Note club.
-Drummer and founder developed health problems that lasted for six months.
-As a result he was replaced by drummer Bob Andrews.
-The group were a backing band and played with artists such as The Righteous Brothers, Jackie Wilson, Johnny Nash, Jimmy Reed, Conway Twitty, Stevie Wonder, along with local musicians such as Jackie Shane, Eric Mercury, Grant Smith, David Clayton Thomas, Ronnie Hawkins, Robbie Robertson and Levon Helm.
+At some stage, they were invited by a man called Al Steiner for their group, now called The Regents to be the house band for the Blue Note club.
+Drummer and founder Peter Groschel developed health problems that lasted for six months.
+As a result, he was replaced by drummer Bob Andrews.
+The Regents were working as a backing band, playing with artists such as The Righteous Brothers Jackie Wilson, Johnny Nash, Jimmy Reed, Conway Twitty, and Stevie Wonder.
+They also backed local musicians such as Eric Mercury, Grant Smith, David Clayton Thomas, Ronnie Hawkins, Robbie Robertson and Levon Helm.